m2dsupsdlclass/azure-deployment/README.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

+Here are the **important parameters**:

+- Subscription: "Microsoft Azure DeepNet"
+- Resource group:
+  - tick "create new" (if this is the first time you deploy a VM), then:
+  - `firstname-lastname` (only lowercase ascii characters);
+- Location: choose "South Central US";
+- VM name: `firstname-lastname` (as for the resource group);
+- Admin User Name: a username of your choice, will be required for ssh;
+- Admin Password: it should be long enough, will be required for ssh;

 Feel free to pin this deployment to your dashboard to make it easy to find the next time.

+You can leave the network configuration parameters to their default values.

 If it does not work, please click on the top and righthand-side menu with your name and switch directory to the one named